jupitercow/gravity-forms-post-updates/readme.txt

 == Installation ==

-This add-on can be treated as both a WP plugin and a theme include.

-= Install as Plugin =

-*   Copy the folder into your plugins folder
+* Install plugin either via the WordPress.org plugin directory, or by uploading the files to your server.
-*   Activate the plugin via the Plugins admin page
+* Activate the plugin via the Plugins admin page.

-= Include within theme =

-*   Copy the folder into your theme folder (can use sub folders).
-You can place the folder anywhere inside the 'wp-content' directory
-*   Edit your functions.php file and add the code below (Make sure the path is correct to include the gravityforms-update-post.php file)
-*   `include_once('gravityforms-update-post/gravityforms-update-post.php');`

 == Frequently Asked Questions ==